 - Thermostats and home zoning

-- Indoor air quality products including air filters and air purification systems
+- Indoor air quality products like air filters and air purification systems

-Some are HVAC-R pros, which means they also can take care of refrigeration.
+Some are HVAC-R professionals, which means they also can take care of refrigeration.

 Is HVAC a Hard Career?

 While HVAC can be physically difficult, it can also be extremely satisfying.
-As a technician you’ll be required to be able to:
+As a technician you’ll need to be able to:

-- Work in difficult settings, including tight or dirty spaces.
+- Work in extreme settings, like small or dirty spaces.

-- Work in hot or cold areas as equipment is usually outdoors.
+- Work in hot or cold areas since equipment is usually outdoors.

 - Work evenings, weekends and overtime during peak demand.

-It’s a great career possibility if you want to:
+It’s a good career possibility if you want to:

-- Avoid working at a desk or in an office.
+- Avoid being stuck at a desk or in an office.

-- Have job security being sure your position can’t be outsourced.
+- Have job security knowing your position can’t be outsourced.

-- Work as your own boss and own your own successful business.
+- Work as your own boss and run your own prosperous business.

-How to Become an HVAC Technician
+How to Become a Professional HVAC Technician

-Another perk of working in HVAC is little to no student debt.
+Another advantage of working in HVAC is little to no educational debt.

-A Day in the Life of an HVAC Technician
+A Typical Day of an HVAC Technician

-Average Salary for HVAC Technicians and Other HVAC Careers
+Average Salary for {Professional Technicians|Technicians|Full-Time Technicians and Other Careers in HVAC

 HVAC manager, $72,515 average salary